 The pay is important, and this means how much you will be getting per click (PPC) and per 1000 impressions (CPM).

 Also, the types of ads and fill rates should matter to you.
 Will those ads be intrusive or offensive to your audiences?
 Avoid spammy ads.
 Spammy ads will make your audience stop reading your blog.

 So here are two ad networks we recommend

 #1.
 Monetize with AdsTargets

 AdsTargets is one of the best when it comes to traffic monetization.
 It doesn’t matter how small your traffic is, as far as you are consistent and have some good content on your blog, you will be accepted.

 Google Adsense is owned by Google and is surely the biggest ad network for publishers.
 Just like AdsTargers, you will be able to monetize all your traffic with Adsense and make decent pay, especially when you have quality traffic.

 There is no way you can have an article about blog monetization without including affiliate marketing.
 It’s actually one of the most popular ways bloggers monetize their traffic.

-In fact, affiliate marketing powers many of the web; approximately 15 percent of the digital media industry’s revenue comes from affiliate marketing.
-In the U.S, affiliate marketing drives as many e-commerce orders as email.
+In fact, affiliate marketing powers much of the web; approximately 15 percent of the digital media industry’s revenue comes from affiliate marketing.
+In the U.S., affiliate marketing drives as many e-commerce orders as email.